Responsive Images

 <img src="image.jpg" />

-For desktop (iMac), the image is optimal because the width of the viewport and image matches.
+For desktop (iMac), the image is optimal because the width of the viewport and the image match.

-However, in mobile, as we can see, the viewport is only 375 CSS pixels wide.
-The same is valid for the tablet.
-The viewport is only 1024 CSS pixels wide.
+However, on mobile, as we can see, the viewport is only 375 CSS pixels wide.
+The same is true for the tablet, where the viewport is only 1024 CSS pixels wide.
 We are wasting time and bandwidth downloading this overly large file.

 What’s happening?

-This is a simplified version of responsive images in action. 🙌
+This is a simplified example of responsive images in action.

 Chapter 2 - Why do we need responsive images?